Men with excess fatty and glandular tissue

 development is worth considering If you start to worry constantly about people

-seeing and commenting on your man boobs.
+seeing and commenting on your breasts.
 Getting your body mass index down to a

 safe and healthy level before surgery and then maintaining it afterwards can